7 Exercise Mistakes That We Should Avoid

 We come across many advertisements about health fitness programs that guarantee quick and unrealistic results in a short period.
 These are just money making tricks.
 Do not get carried away by those promises because their promises are very unrealistic to believe.

 Nothing can be achieved without working hard at the Gym.
 Set our fitness goals that can be achieved with our current physical status and workout practices.
 We need work out a considerable amount of time and need enough rest in between our workout to start seeing some good results in our body.
-Instead, if we become more aggressive, it can affect your fitness program and harm our body and mind afterwards. ( Read: Fitness and Psychology)
+Instead, if we become more aggressive, it can affect your fitness program and harm our body and mind afterwards. ( Read about Fitness and Psychology)

 Solution: Set realistic goals that we can achieve.